-Arthur Cox is committed to pro bono work and to developing and maintaining a co-ordinated, focused, well-balanced and meaningful pro bono scheme.
+Arthur Cox LLP is committed to pro bono work and to developing and maintaining a co-ordinated, focused, well-balanced, and meaningful pro bono scheme.

 Arthur Cox believes universal access to justice and legal services is essential to the rule of law.
 We provide free legal services to a wide range of clients, from individual refugees and social enterprises to not for profit organisations.
 Providing high-quality legal services to those without the means to pay has long been a part of the firm’s culture and part of our commitment to give back to the communities where we live and work.